elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 # Disaster Recovery

-This document details disaster recovery procedures for Compliant Kubernetes.
+This document details disaster recovery procedures for Welkin.
 These procedures must be executed by the administrator.
 Most commands found in these instructions are expected to be run from the [compliantkubernetes-apps repository](https://github.com/elastisys/compliantkubernetes-apps).

-## Compliant Need
+## Compliance Need

 Disaster recovery is mandated by several regulations and information security standards.
 For example, in ISO 27001:2013, the annexes that mostly concerns disaster recovery are: